pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/bugtracking/howto_bug_triage.rst

 #.
 Has the bug already been reported to upstream?

     - Search the bug in the upstream Bugzilla or mailing list, if they exist.
-    - If you find a duplicate report, give a link to Pardus bug report and leave the bug open.
+    - If you find a report that has already reported to upstream, give **UPSTREAM** keyword and a link to Pardus bug report and leave the bug open.

     Upstream bug reporting systems: